 Our website makes it easy to view trailer models, along with photos, videos, floorplans, and specs - and find the one that will work best for your needs.

 Be sure to consider your budget, horse needs, number of human sleepers, and any special storage requirements.
 Click ‘View and Customize’ to see more information about any particular model.

 Click ‘Customize Your Trailer’ to get to the real nitty-gritty.
 Here is where you can select specific features that you’ll want to include in your new trailer.
 Once you view the summary, you can provide some basic contact information and click ‘Submit’ to send it to our team and yourself automatically.

-Step 6: Final Finishing Touches – When building a house, you don’t choose the paint until the basic house design is established.
+When building a house, you don’t choose the paint until the basic house design is established.
 It’s the same way with a trailer.
 Once the trailer construction is underway, you will discuss final color selections, fixtures, and other décor elements to bring your space to life.
 We have many selections and a majority of clients find that any upgrades to the interior aren't needed.
-Typically decor has little effect on pricing.
+Typically, decor has little effect on pricing.

 Customer satisfaction is our top priority throughout your entire design and build process, and that certainly doesn't stop when it comes time for your trailer to be delivered.
 Our goal is for you to be involved in every single step of the process.
-Before your trailer ever arrives to you, you'll be sent two rounds of images.
+Before your trailer ever arrives, you'll be sent two rounds of images.

 Once all the photos are reviewed and approved by you, this is when final payment is due.

 Our delivery driver will contact you directly from their cell phone prior to delivery to set up a time that works best for you.
 (This includes after hours, Saturdays, and Sundays - our drivers deliver at YOUR convenience.)
 Most drivers are quick to drop the trailer and run.
 However, our drivers will stay around to ensure that you are satisfied and comfortable with your new trailer.